-- The United States is the only developed country that does not guarantee access to paid maternity leave and one of only three developed countries that do not offer broader family and medical leave insurance.5 Only 12 percent of workers in the United States have access to paid family leave through their employers. - The National Partnership for Women & Families gave North Carolina a "D"-the second-lowest possible grade-on policies that help parents of newborn children.
-While North Carolina offers some protections to state employees that go beyond federal law, the state does not expand upon federal rights or protections guaranteed by federal law for private-sector workers.
+- The United States is the only developed country that does not guarantee access to paid maternity leave and one of only three developed countries that do not offer broader family and medical leave insurance.
+Only 12 percent of workers in the United States have access to paid family leave through their employers. - The National Partnership for Women & Families gave Nevada an "F"-the lowest possible grade-on policies that help parents of newborn children.
+Nevada does not significantly expand upon federal rights or protections guaranteed by federal law for state employees or private-sector workers.